HenryLoenwind/enderio-wiki/Stellar-Boots.md

   - Increases swimming speed
 * Inventory
   - Inventory I
     * Adds an inventory to you armor
-      * The size depends on the armor type
+    * The size = 6 slots
     * Set the hotkey to open it in the game options
   - Inventory II
     * Increases the size of your armor's inventory
+    * The size = 12 slots
     * Set the hotkey to open it in the game options
   - Inventory III
     * Increases the size of your armor's inventory
+    * The size = 18 slots
     * Set the hotkey to open it in the game options
 * Jump
   - Jump I